Careers - Frequently Asked Questions

 Most band members conduct physical training (an hour-long workout consisting of cardio or strength training exercises) first thing in the morning.
 After breakfast, the band reconvenes at 9:00 and spends the rest of the day in rehearsals for both small and large ensembles.
 When not involved in rehearsals, band members spend time accomplishing their additional duties (read below) or practicing individually.
 The schedule is adjusted as needed for performances or other obligations.
 A typical day ends at about 4:30.

-What are the additional duties for an Army bandsman?
+What are the additional duties for an Army musician?

 Each Army Band is completely self sufficient.
-This means that we book our own gigs, arrange for transportation, order music and instruments, file paperwork to ensure timely promotions and leave, and manage training requirements for the Army.
+This means that we schedule our own performances, arrange for transportation, order music and instruments, file paperwork to ensure timely promotions and leave, and manage training requirements for the Army.
 Each musician is assigned to an additional duty within the band such as working in the music library or maintaining an inventory of instruments, just to mention a few.

 What can I expect my monthly salary to be?